Skip to main content

 Best Open-Source & Open-Weight AI Coding Models in 2026

-The best open-source coding models in 2026 are GLM-5.1, Kimi K2.6, DeepSeek V4-Pro, and Qwen3-Coder-Next for agentic work; MiniMax M2.5 for free hosted use; and Devstral Small 2 or Qwen3.6-27B for local development.
-All ship as open weights under Apache 2.0, MIT, or Modified MIT licenses — use them in Kilo Code, run them locally, or bring your own keys.
+The best open-source coding models in 2026 are GLM-5.1, MiniMax M3 (just released, June 2026), Kimi K2.6, DeepSeek V4-Pro, V4-Flash, and Qwen3-Coder-Next for agentic work; Nemotron 3 Super and MiniMax M2.5 for free hosted use; and Qwen3.6-27B for local development.
+All ship as open weights under Apache 2.0, MIT, Modified MIT, or the NVIDIA Nemotron Open Model License — use them in Kilo Code, run them locally, or bring your own keys.

 Best Open-Source Coding Models Ranked (2026)